thecodeteam/juju-scaleio/trusty/scaleio-gw/README.md

 It can be related to client side charms, such as scaleio-openstack.

+At least 3gb RAM is required to be set in the machine for ScaleIO Gateway.

 # Usage

 Until the charm is in the Charm Store it can be used in the following manner: